Hazardous Waste Contingency Plan

 |Emergency Call Boxes||Calls Florida Tech Security directly||Located throughout Campus and at Hazardous Waste Storage Shed|

 |Fire Alarm Pull Stations||Wall-mounted units that will contact the Fire Department when activated||Located in all buildings and floors throughout campus.|

 |Eye Wash Stations||The eye wash stations meet the 15-minute flow time required and are either permanently affixed and plumbed, gravity flow units made of a durable ABS plastic, or wall-mounted bottle stations.
 Access to eye wash stations is made available without obstructions.||Located throughout campus in all areas with chemicals.|

-|AED (Automated External Defibrillator)||An AED is the only effective treatment for restoring a regular heart rhythm during sudden cardiac arrest and is an easy to operate tool for someone with no medical background.||See building and floor plans in Appendix A for specific locations.|
+|AED (Automated External Defibrillator)||An AED is the only effective treatment for restoring a regular heart rhythm during sudden cardiac arrest and is an easy to operate tool for someone with no medical background.||Located a select locations on campus.|

 |Emergency Showers||Emergency showers provide for an immediate drench of the skin.
-Access showers is made available without intervening partitions or obstructions.||Located throughout campus in all areas with chemicals.
-See building and floor plans in Appendix A for specific locations.|
+Access showers is made available without intervening partitions or obstructions.||Located throughout campus in all areas with chemicals.|

 Inspection of all spill kits to ensure that adequate spill control materials are intact is also a component of the inspections conducted by University Facilities personnel.